alexfernandez/alexfernandez.github.io/2017/origins-language.md

 These combinations are most probably evolved from groupings, and are therefore modern constructions.

-The number of simple, distinct sounds that can be uttered separately, without combining with others and without significant mixing, is limited.
+The number of simple sounds has probably increased with time.

+It is hard to see how a language of this kind could work.
+But there is a definite advantage for hominids that can combine simple meanings into one coherent whole.

+At which point in time did this era start?
+Being so far back in time.

 ### The Syllabic Era